notaz/ginge/readme.txt

 can then be used to start GP2X software, which will either run if it's compatible, or just return back to the menu if it is not.
 In some cases it might hang though.

+Keys are mapped to corresponding keys on both pandora and Wiz, except:

+Key              Pandora   Wiz
+Stick Push       1         unmapped
+Volume up/down   '.', ','  Volume up/down

+On pandora pressing 'q' will exit the menu or try to kill current application.

 Structure